The state leading the way in removing Confederate monuments? Texas

 There's still a long way to go

-Since the massacre in Charleston church shooting, local and national leaders across the US have debated whether Confederate symbols primarily honor the past or perpetuate harmful beliefs.
+Since the massacre in Charleston, local and national leaders across the US have debated whether Confederate symbols primarily honor the past or perpetuate harmful beliefs.

 The Lone Star State had 31 removals over the past three years, the report says, followed by Virginia with 14, Florida with nine, Tennessee with eight, Georgia and Maryland with six, North Carolina with five and Oklahoma with five.